juke32/nbtdatparse.py/README.md

    pip install openpyxl
    ```

-## 3. Set scan and save locations in the .py file (optional)
+## 3. Set scan and save locations in the .py file - not optional
+- currently `D:\dump` is for the scanning
+- currently `D:/dump` is for the `minecraft_worlds.xlsx` location
-By default it scans all .dat files in the current folder and subdirectories, then it saves `minecraft_worlds.xlsx` in the same folder.
+~~By default it scans all .dat files in the current folder and subdirectories, then it saves `minecraft_worlds.xlsx` in the same folder.~~

 ## 4. Should be good to go!
 I used Perplexity to create this script and it may help someone.
 I'll put my short quide for [DMDE](optionalDMDE/info.md) to scan whole drives for data files and my scan signatures.